JanHerca/urantiapedia/input/wikijs/help/github.md

 4. "Chief Editor" sends changes to GitHub through a *push*.
 5. "Chief Editor" performs a *pull request* in GitHub web.
 6. The *pull requests* of "Chief Editors" are reviewed by "Administrators", who are in charge of doing a *merge* with the main branch (master) of all those changes that are correct.
 Any changes that are not correct will be rejected and "Chief Editors" will be notified to fix them.
-7. When changes that are OK "Administrator" do a *pull* to download changes to the own copy.
+7. When changes are OK "Administrator" do a *pull* to download changes to the own copy.
 8. "Administrator" converts files from [Urantiapedia](https://github.com/JanHerca/urantiapedia) repo to files in Wiki.js format (HTML) using *Urantiapedia Tools* and copy them to [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup) repo.
 This project is a synced copy with *Urantiapedia* website.
 9. "Administrator" uploads changes to remote [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup) repo.
 10. *Urantiapedia* website is synced automatically.
 Now changes are visible to all, in order to check and validate that they are correct.